JokerSync/Joker/README.md

 ### The dependencies :

+You can install the dependencies automatically or manually:

+#### Automatic installation

+Just run the //bootstrap// script:

+    ./scripts/bootstrap.sh

+#### Manual install

 You can install all the dependencies via __brew__ :

     brew install sdl2 sdl2_ttf sdl2_image libav portaudio